scenee/relax/README.md

 NOTE:

 You need to create a provisioning profile for your identity(certificate) and install them to a build machine by yourself because Relax doesn't access to Apple Developer Center for security reasons.

 But **`relax profile add` and `relax keychain add` help you to install them and resolve permissions for your identities in your keychain.
-I highly recommend to use them**.
+I highly recommend to use those commands**.
 See [here](https://github.com/SCENEE/relax/blob/master/test/run.sh#L31) and [here](https://github.com/SCENEE/relax/blob/master/test/run.sh#L40).

 # Installation